 Feel free to substitute different types of milk in this recipe depending on what you personally prefer.

-Whether it is traditional dairy milk, alternative options like a2 milk, or plant-based options like homemade hemp seed milk, sunflower seed milk, soy, almond, cashew or coconut – it is totally up to you.
+Whether it is traditional dairy milk or plant-based options like homemade hemp seed milk, sunflower seed milk, almond, cashew or coconut – it is totally up to you.
 Just remember, it may not froth the same way.

 - 1 cup strongly brewed coffee